 Claims Adjuster Presentations and Online Courses

-If you’re a claims adjuster seeking certification with the National Flood Insurance Program (NFIP), review the information below for the claims adjuster certification presentation schedule and online course information.
+If you’re a claims adjuster seeking registration with the National Flood Insurance Program (NFIP), review the information below for the claims adjuster certification presentation schedule and online course information.

 To adjust flood losses for NFIP insurers, independent adjusters must register with FEMA and possess an active Flood Control Number (FCN).
-Adjusters must meet certain qualifications and attend an annual NFIP Claims Presentation to become an authorized adjuster or to maintain active status.
+Adjusters must meet certain qualifications and attend an annual NFIP Claims Presentation.

-Sign up for NFIP Training Bulletins to be notified when new or updated flood insurance courses are available.
+Sign up for NFIP Training Bulletins to be notified when new or updated flood insurance presentations are available.